Leal vs Walletly

 Wallet marketing vs Wallet loyalty

-Walletly is a mobile wallet marketing platform—coupons, tickets, membership cards.
+Walletly is a mobile wallet marketing platform for coupons, tickets, membership cards.
 Leal focuses specifically on loyalty programs for repeat customers.
 Similar technology, different purpose.

 Where Walletly falls short for loyalty